 Optometrists are a type of healthcare provider whose tasks include the performance of eye exams, diagnosing of vision conditions, and prescription of corrective therapy.
 While optometrists are commonly confused with ophthalmologists, the two are related but distinct.
-Both are healthcare professionals possessing an education from medical/graduate schools, but optometrists focus on diagnosing, examining, and treating your eyes, while an ophthalmologist goes beyond that to perform surgical and medical interventions to treat eye conditions.
+Both are healthcare professionals possessing an education from medical/graduate schools.
+Still, optometrists focus on diagnosing, examining, and treating your eyes, while an ophthalmologist goes beyond that to perform surgical and medical interventions to treat eye conditions.
 Another confused role in the care of your eyes is the optician, who helps fit vision-correcting devices such as eyeglasses and contact lenses.
 The following guide explores how to become an optometrist.

 Importance of Optometrists